 Cancellation less than 24 hours prior to an appointment will be charged in full.

 Where are you based?

-I practice out of The Park Hospital in North Nottingham.
+I practice out of The Park Hospital in Arnold, Nottingham.
 Please see my appointments page for booking contact details.

 Can a private GP see my NHS medical records?

 At the present time this is not possible.

 Can a Private GP write an NHS prescription?

 A Private GP is not able to provide an NHS prescription.
 However, private prescriptions can be very competitively priced & are sometimes cheaper than NHS prescriptions.
 Some drugs are quite expensive & in this situation you will be asked to pay the actual cost of the drug.

 How do I get the results of any investigations which you organise for me?